 docker-compose.yml file for more details.

-You'll need to clear the previously installed dependencies when switching from a version to an other, to do so, run :
+You'll need to clear the previously installed dependencies when switching from one version to an other.
+To do so, run :

 $ make clear-deps $ PHP_VERSION=<the_version_you_want_to_use> make build install-deps